Strumenta/SmartReader/README.md

 #### Add Custom Operations

 The library allows the user to add custom operations.
-I.e., to perform arbitrary modifications to the article before is returned to the user.
-A custom operation receives as argument the article (an `IElement`) after the processing is complete and it is ready to be returned to the user.
+I.e., to perform arbitrary modifications to the article before is processed or it is returned to the user.
+A custom operation receives as argument the article (an `IElement`).
+For custom operations at the start the element is the entire document, for custom operations executed after the processing is complete the element is the article extracted.

 ```csharp
 // example of custom operation